sshsshy/ZeroTrace/README.md

 **ZT_Access(args)** : This function is used to access (read/write) values to a previously-created ORAM Tree.

 **ZT_Bulk_Read(args)** : This is a newly supported function that enables users to do bulk reads, without performing enclave exits and entry for each request individually.

+The file ZT.hpp can be used as a reference for the underlying arguments, the argument names are self-explanatory.

 # References
 1 - Goldreich, O. and Ostrovsky, R., 1996.
 Software protection and simulation on oblivious RAMs.
 Journal of the ACM (JACM), 43(3), pp.431-473.